lara-zeus/sky/docs/getting-started/upgrade.md

 weight: 100
 ---

 ## upgrade to v3.2

-in v3.2 I refactor the configuration, to separate the frontend configuration from filament related ones. this case issues when having multiple panels.
+In v3.2, I refactored the configuration to separate the frontend configuration from filament-related ones.
+This causes an issue when having multiple panels.

-first publish the config file by running:
+1. First, publish the config file by running the command:

 ```bash
 php artisan vendor:publish --tag="zeus-sky-config" --force
 ```

-now move your configuration form your panel provider to the `zeus-sky` config file.
+2. move your configuration from your panel provider to the `zeus-sky` config file.

-so these are the deprecated configuration methods:
+So these are the deprecated configuration methods:

 ```php